| 1 |

 It rained on the day she reached the entry point of her epic trip, marking a new page in her life.
 Once she completed this journey, she would have truly graduated life: to be worthy of occupying space on a majestic, fragile planet.

 After covering the gear in her docked canoe, she jogged to her car for one last look and sat in the driver’s seat.
+Her poncho settled into the fabric as she tried to memorize the moment.
 She looked at herself in the rear view mirror, wiped the rain from her face, and angled the mirror to inspect every contour.
 She wondered if she’d be looking at the same face upon her return.
-Pelting rain rushed the moment, and she leapt out of the car, locked the doors, and jogged back to the launching point—the mirror left cockeyed.
+The pelting rain rushed her, and she leapt out of the car, locked the doors, and jogged back to the launching point—the mirror left cockeyed.

 The canoe lunged easily through the still water, of which she was entirely grateful.
 Another day of paddling through rain and waves would make suspending the trip a viable option.
 She frowned at the cloudy sky knowing that nature could betray her at any moment and paddled into the gradual darkness.